 Background: The trigger concept has been utilized or proposed in several disparate situations.
-While there has been a lot of work related to triggers / signposts in the Colorado River Basin Supply and Demand Study and through the IBCC scenarios, this work was not intended to be applied to a new transmountain project.
 The Interim Guidelines, which expire in 2026, provide triggers for coordinating operations of Lakes Powell and Mead.
-These Guidelines and Minute 319 to the Mexican Water Treaty serve as examples of triggers established in legal agreements for specific, interim operations in the Colorado River Basin.
-There is some precedent for linking project operations to hydrological triggers through contractual agreements, such as is the case with the WISE partnership and the Shoshone relaxation described in the Colorado River Cooperative Agreement.
-In addition, the programmatic biological opinions on the Yampa, Green, and Colorado Rivers provide specific flow targets for the endangered fish species that should be considered.
-The Gunnison Basin's "Risk Assessment Scenario for Portfolio Tool" document, primarily authored by Bill Trampe, discusses two hypothetical examples of potential trigger use.
-Lastly, the IBCC "Letter to the Governors" laid out the need to examine triggers to prevent a Compact curtailment and explored some ways to do this.
+Further, Minute 319 to the Mexican Water Treaty identifies triggers for increasing and decreasing release of Colorado River water for use in Mexico.
+While these and other work related to triggers/signposts in the Colorado River Basin Supply and Demand Study and through the IBCC scenarios are not intended to be applied to a new transmountain project, they serve as examples of triggers established in legal agreements for specific, interim operations in the Colorado River Basin.

+There is also some precedent for linking project operations to hydrological triggers through contractual agreements within Colorado, such as is the case with the Water, Infrastructure, and Supply Efficiency (WISE) partnership and the Shoshone relaxation described in the Colorado River Cooperative Agreement (CRCA).
+In addition, the programmatic biological opinions (PBOs) on the Yampa, Green, and Colorado Rivers provide specific flow targets for endangered fish species that may be helpful to further examine as examples.
+Finally, the Gunnison Basin's "Risk Assessment Scenario for Portfolio Tool" document, primarily authored by Bill Trampe, discusses two hypothetical examples of potential trigger use.
+Lastly, the IBCC 2010 "Letter to the Governors" laid out the need to examine triggers to prevent a Compact curtailment and explored some ways to do this.